valeriangalliat/vboxip/README.md

    configured (with the VirtualBox Guest Additions installed).

-1. Prepare some shortcuts to automate the connexion into your boxes, like the scripts in the `demo` folder in plateform branches.
+1. Prepare some shortcuts to automate the connexion into your boxes, like in the `examples` folder in plateform branches.

 1. With the instance working, run your newly created shortcut to quick open a SSH connection on the box!